Hamming77/YT-QARoutine-PW-FirstTest/README.md

 ## RUN PLAYWRIGHT TESTS WITH GITHUB ACTIONS INSIDE DOCKER

 <a href="https://playwright.dev/docs/ci-intro">PLAYWRIGHT DOCS: Setting up CI</a>

 <a href="https://playwright.dev/docs/ci">PLAYWRIGHT DOCS: Continuous Integration</a>

-### CREATE GITHUB REPOSITORY AND CLONE IT LOCALLY

 1. Create a new public repo: YT-QARoutine-PW
 2. In VSCode navigate to the parent folder